Gluing for stable families of surfaces in mixed characteristic: Fibers of the quotient

 \section{Fibers of the quotient}

 In the previous section, we have shown that the quotient of the family exists in several situations.
 In this section, we study the fibers of the quotient whenever it exists.
-We will use the following notations:

-\begin{notation} Let $R$ be a DVR of mixed characteristic $(0,p)$, let $Y\to \Spec R$ be a flat morphism of finite type from a demi-normal scheme $Y$.
-(We do not assume any properness property relatively to $\Spec R$.)
-Let $p\colon (X,D,\tau)\to Y$ be the normalization morphism.
-Then $D$ is reduced of pure codimension one and we let $\bar{D}\to D$ be its normalization.
+\begin{notation} We let: \begin{itemize} \item $R$ be an excellent DVR (of mixed or equi-characteristic); the generic point of $\Spec R$ is denoted by $\eta$. \item $Y\to \Spec R$ be a flat separated morphism of finite type from a demi-normal scheme $Y$ (we do not assume any properness property relatively to $\Spec R$). \item $p\colon (X,D,\tau)\to Y$ be the normalization morphism. \item Then $D$ is reduced of pure codimension one and we let $\bar{D}\to D$ be its normalization. \end{itemize} \end{notation}

-Since $\tau$ is an $R$-involution on $\bar{D}$, by \autoref{lemma:involution_respects_fibration} it restricts to an involution $\tau_\pi$ of $\bar{D}_\pi$ and $\tau_\bQ$ of $\bar{D}_\bQ$.
-It is clear that $R_{X_\pi}(\tau_\pi)=R_X(\tau)|_{X_\pi}$ and that $R_{X_\bQ}(\tau_\bQ)=R_X(\tau)|_{X_\bQ}$.
-Since $R(\tau)\rightrightarrows X$ is finite, it follows that $R(\tau_\pi)\rightrightarrows X\pi$ and $R(\tau_\bQ)\rightrightarrows X_\bQ$ are finite.
+Since $\tau$ is an $R$-involution on $\bar{D}$, by \autoref{lemma:involution_respects_fibration} it restricts to an involution $\tau_\pi$ of $\bar{D}_\pi$ and $\tau_\eta$ of $\bar{D}_\eta$.
+It is clear that $R_{X_\pi}(\tau_\pi)=R_X(\tau)|_{X_\pi}$ and that $R_{X_\eta}(\tau_\eta)=R_X(\tau)|_{X_\eta}$.
+Since $R(\tau)\rightrightarrows X$ is finite, it follows that $R(\tau_\pi)\rightrightarrows X\pi$ and $R(\tau_\eta)\rightrightarrows X_\eta$ are finite.

 We do not assume systematically that $Y$ has an slc structure.
 When we do, we let $\Delta_Y$ be the boundary on $Y$, and $\Delta$ its strict transform on $X$.